akhoury/ginx/README.md

 * Arguments
 	* line - a string representing the line to be parsed
 	* callback(err, row) - a callback function with the error if any, and the result row object which may contain custom attributes parsed from the format
-	Also, the result object has three attributes __file which is the file parsed from, and __originalText which the original text before parsing.
+	Also, the result object has more attributes __file which is the file parsed from, __originalText which the original text before parsing and __lastrow if it is
 	* options, optional hash, currently only supports 'file': path